 When Sherrita turned ten, she found out from her county social worker that she was going to be moved yet again.
 “I was crying for days and weeks,” she recalls.
 “I was really scared.”

-Sherrita’s fears were put to rest when she and her younger brother entered their final placement in a Seneca Center foster home where they finally felt protected and safe.
-After years of uncertainty, Sherrita learned that she could trust her foster mother and rely on her to provide constant understanding and encouragement.
+Sherrita’s fears were put to rest when she and her younger brother entered their final placement in a Seneca Center resource home where they finally felt protected and safe.
+After years of uncertainty, Sherrita learned that she could trust her resource mother and rely on her to provide constant understanding and encouragement.

 When Sherrita graduated in 2008, she says that she “felt accomplished and really happy that I made it.
 I came a long, long way.”
-She credits her foster mother with a large part of her success.
-“If my foster mother wouldn’t have been there or given me the guidance I needed, I don’t know where I would be now.”
+She credits her resource mother with a large part of her success.
+“If my resource mother wouldn’t have been there or given me the guidance I needed, I don’t know where I would be now.”

-When asked about the lasting impact her foster mother made, Sherrita says without hesitation, “She changed my life.”
+When asked about the lasting impact her resource mother made, Sherrita says without hesitation, “She changed my life.”